redwoodjs/redwood/docs/docs/realtime.md

 ## What does the incremental stream look like?

-Since Apollo Client does not yet support the `@stream` directive, you can use them in the PhrphiQL Playground or see them in action via CURL.
+Since Apollo Client does not yet support the `@stream` directive, you can use them in the GraphiQL Playground or see them in action via CURL.

 When making the request with the @stream directive: